BSc(Med) MBBS(Hons 1), PhD(UNSW), FRANZCO

 Consultant Eye Surgeon

-Dr Chang specialises in complex cataract surgery in eyes with macular degeneration, diabetic retinopathy, glaucoma or uveitis.
-Such patients require highly individualised treatment plans that may include intraocular anti-VEGF injection therapy, retinal laser, intravitreal slow-release steroid implant, or micro-invasive glaucoma surgery (MIGS).
+Dr John Chang specialises in both routine and complex cataract surgery in eyes with macular degeneration, diabetic retinopathy, glaucoma or uveitis.
+Such patients require highly individualised treatment plans that may include intraocular anti-VEGF injection therapy, retinal laser, intravitreal slow-release steroid implant, or micro-invasive glaucoma surgery.

 Dr John Chang with one of his mentors, Dr Tim Henderson (ophthalmologist), visiting remote indigenous communities in the Northern Territory by plane to provide essential specialist eye care.